 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 - Any health care professional authorized to enter information in your medical record at Bastyr Center for Natural Health and Bastyr University California or at select external clinic sites affiliated with Bastyr.
 This includes employees and contracted medical staff.
 Bastyr and its non-employee medical staff have formed an organized health care arrangement so that Bastyr and its independent providers may share your health information with each other as necessary to carry out treatment, payment, and operations.
 Your independent provider may have separate privacy practices for care delivered at their private offices or clinics outside Bastyr.

-- All department personnel of Bastyr University that comprise Bastyr’s health care component.
-This includes all personnel of the Bastyr Center for Natural Health, Bastyr’s Research Department, Bastyr University California and select external clinic sites affiliated with Bastyr.
+- All department personnel of Bastyr University comprises Bastyr’s health care component.
+This includes all Bastyr Center for Natural Health personnel, Bastyr’s Research Department, Bastyr University California and select external clinic sites affiliated with Bastyr.

 The law protects the privacy of the health information we create and obtain in providing care and services to you.
 For example, your protected health information includes your symptoms, test results, diagnoses, treatment, health information from other providers, and billing and payment information related to these services.
 Federal and state laws allow us to use and disclose your protected health information for purposes of treatment, payment, and health care operations.